openjs-foundation/cross-project-council/CPC-CHARTER.md

-If a Voting CPC member connected to an impact or non impact project is being replaced by someone from the same project, a sign off from the current active CPC member is required with an approval of the new member.
+If a Voting CPC member connected to an impact or non impact project is being replaced by someone from the same project, a sign off from the current active CPC member is required with an approval.

 The public portion of the CPC discussions and meetings will be open to all observers and members.